 Bank details, debit/credit card details are all kept safe under SSL/TLS surveillance, which works under the Certificate Authority.

-What is the difference between SSH and SSL/TLS security protocols?
+What is the difference between SSH and SSL security protocols?

-Now that you know what SSL/TLS and SSH are, how they work, their functions, and their significance, let us delve into the differentiation between the two.
+Now that you know what SSL/TLS and SSH are, how they work, their functions, and their significance, let us compare SSH and SSL.

 So, let’s get started: